Chart Color Schemes

 An assessment of population growth drivers in Gunnedah Surrounds reveals an overall ranking slightly below national averages considering recent, and medium term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, the area is expected to increase by approximately 513 persons by 2041, representing a total increase of around 10.3% over the 17-year period.
+Based on projected demographic shifts, the area is expected to increase by approximately 513 persons by 2041, reflecting a total increase of 10.0% over the 17-year period.

 Frequently Asked Questions - Population